The US is the largest funder of global health R&D; funding is primarily channelled through NIH

 In addition, while not a main funder of global health R&D in the US, the Food and Drug Administration, also under HHS, oversees the safety and efficacy of pharmaceutical and biological products, and works with partner governments on improving regulatory capacity.
 The agency has expanded its global health engagement in recent years, helping to reduce challenges that hamper regulatory review and access to health technologies in developing countries.

 President Donald Trump’s budget request for FY2018, released in May 2017, called for major cuts to US global health and research funding across most of the agencies listed above.
-Congress pushed back on these strongly in its FY2018 omnibus bill and has retained – if not increased – funding to global health R&D. Congress has funded NIH at US$37 billion, which is US$3 billion more than FY2017, this includes US$3.5 million more for the Fogarty International Center (FIC) at NIH, totaling US$76 million; the administration proposed to eliminate FIC in the president’s FY2018 request.
+Congress pushed back on these strongly in the FY2018 omnibus bill and has retained – if not increased – funding to global health R&D. Congress has funded NIH at US$37 billion, which is US$3 billion (8%) more than FY2017.
+This includes US$3.5 million more for the Fogarty International Center (FIC) at NIH, making the total budget US$76 million; the administration proposed to eliminate FIC in the president’s FY2018 request.
 FIC facilitates partnerships and trains researchers globally.
-Total funding to the CDC also increased, including US$54 million more for global health funding than FY2017 levels, at US$489 million.
+Total funding to the CDC also increased, including US$54 million more for explicit global health funding than FY2017 levels, at US$489 million.
 Further, USAID funding for HIV/AIDS research is held at US$330 million, the same as the previous year.
 This account funds R&D for microbicides and HIV vaccines.
 US funding to NTD and TB also goes to research, including to TB drug facility- and multidrug-resistant financing; the FY2018 omnibus bill keeps NTD funding at US$100 million, while it increases TB funding from US$241 million to US$261 million.